oaa-tools/bookmarklets/NOTES.md

 ### `isVisible` function

-* Is now recursive, such that when a form is hidden, all of its elements are hidden.
+* Is now recursive, such that when a form is hidden, it detects that all of its elements are hidden.
 * How to determine visibility based on element geometry?
 * To compare OAA Library algorithm, search for `DOMElementComputedStyle`